captainyc/higrad/higrad/cran-comments.md

 ## Resubmission

-This is a resubmission.
-As per feedback from the 1st submission, we have:
+This is a resubmission (3/13/2018).
+As per feedback from the 1st submission, we have

 * Removed the package name in the title.

 * Dropped the redundancy in the DESCRIPTION part.

 * Included the reference in the DESCRIPTION part.

+## Resubmission \#2

+This is the second resubmission (3/14/2018).
+We have

+* Explained all acronyms in the descriptions.

+* Unwrapped the example previously listed as donttest; shorten the running time to be < 5secs by downsizing the sample size and the dimension of the problem.